William Clevland (king)

-William Clevland (1720 – 6 December 1758) was an Anglo-Scot who became the self-appointed King of the Banana Islands off the coast of present-day Sierra Leone.
+William Clevland (1720 – 6 December 1758) was an Anglo-Scot who became the self-appointed King of the Banana Islands off the coast of present-day Sierra Leone which at the time was part of Guinea (region).

 Early life and family

 William Clevland was the son of Commodore William Clevland, a Scotsman who settled at Tapeley Park, near Bideford, Devon.
 His brother was John Clevland, who was appointed as Secretary of the Admiralty.

 Career

 In the 1730s Clevland was working for the Royal African Company, which had a monopoly on trade at Sierra Leone.
 He was on board a slave ship that was wrecked off the Banana Islands.
 He and surviving African slaves made their way to the islands, which they settled.
 Clevland took power and named himself king.